 This is the third iPad Pro Apple has released with a 12.9in screen, but thanks to this redesign the chassis has shrunk around it.
 It's far smaller, as well as thinner and far lighter, than the 2015 and 2017 models, while offering the same screen real estate.
 Here's a visual comparison of the old (left) and new 12.9in chassis:

 (Interestingly, Apple has pursued a different strategy with its mid-size Pros, which keep changing screen size.
-After a 9.7in model in 2016 and 10.5in in 2017, this year's model crams an 11in screen into a pleasingly petite body.)
+After a 9.7in model in 2016 and 10.5in in 2017, the 2018 model crams an 11in screen into a pleasingly petite body.)

-At just 5.9mm thick (compared to 6.9mm last year) and 631/633g, we found the 12.9in Pro incredibly light and portable for a device with such a sumptuously large display, and remains lightweight even in its keyboard case.
+At just 5.9mm thick (compared to 6.9mm in 2017) and 631/633g, we found the 12.9in Pro incredibly light and portable for a device with such a sumptuously large display, and remains lightweight even in its keyboard case.
 It is comfortable to hold for extended periods, and the ideal tool for sketching on the go.

 How to use the iPad Pro

 There's no Home button, which means you can get a screen of the same size in a smaller body.
 But it also means you have to relearn many of the standard controls.